 Gardensite.co.uk is very proud to have received the award for 'Best Online Garden Retail Buying Team' on the second day of Glee 2015.
-Nathan James Dodd, the site's Marketing Director, was at the show when the winner was announced.
+Robert Hall, Senior Partner, was at the show when the winner was announced.

 For thirty years Glee has been the UK's major annual Garden and Leisure Industry show and is held over three days at the NEC in Birmingham.

-As a business we have been represented at the show each year, with our buying team making contact with existing suppliers as well as seeking out new products to sell online on gardensite.co.uk since we launched the site in 1999.
+As a business we have been represented at the show each year, with our buying team making contact with existing suppliers as well as seeking out new products to sell online.

-To have won is exceptional and Senior Partner Robert Hall puts it down to the buying team's 'innovative work in bringing our customers such an impressive range of products at great prices.'
+To have won is exceptional and I put it down to the buying team's innovative work in bringing our customers such an impressive range of products at great prices.

-To see everyone that was nominated and all the winners visit the Glee 2015 Buyers Power List winners list.
+To see all the nominations and winners visit the Glee 2015 Buyers Power List winners list.

 With high winds increasingly affecting most parts of Britain, many people are likely to be contacting their insurance companies regarding damage caused to sheds, greenhouses, fences and other garden property.
 Robert Hall explains how GardenSite can help with an insurance quote and claim.

 With gardens becoming smaller, neighbours closer and roads busier, we all suffer from different types of noise pollution.
 But, as Andy Taylor reports, Forest have now come up with a new kind of fencing that minimizes this nuisance.

 Although gardening activity in February may not be so frenetic as during the summer months, there's still plenty to be done and Spring is just around the corner.
 Nathan James Dodd suggests the jobs you should be tackling in the garden this month.